princeton-vl/DROID-SLAM/README.md

 with parameters in brackets optional.

 ## Evaluation
 We provide evaluation scripts for TartanAir, EuRoC, and TUM.
 EuRoC and TUM can be run on a 1080Ti.
 The TartanAir and ETH will require 24G of memory.
-You can run evaluation with the `--asychronous` which will average approximately real-time on EuRoC and TUM on a single RTX-3090 (ignoring the trajectory filling step which fills non-keyframe poses for evaluation purposes).
-Running with `--asychronous` will typically produce better results, but this mode is not deterministic.
+You can run evaluation with the `--asynchronous` which will average approximately real-time on EuRoC and TUM on a single RTX-3090 (ignoring the trajectory filling step which fills non-keyframe poses for evaluation purposes).
+Running with `--asynchronous` will typically produce better results, but this mode is not deterministic.

 ### TartanAir (Mono + Stereo)